-(i) Fungi are among the most important eukaryotic microbes on Earth.
-Fungi play major roles in ecosystem processes through various interactons, from the degradation of organic matter and nutrient cycling to plant symbioses and as pathogens of plants, animals, and humans.
+(i) Fungi and oomycetes are among the most important eukaryotic microbes on Earth.
+Fungi play major roles in ecosystem processes, from the degradation of organic matter and nutrient cycling to plant symbioses and as pathogens of plants, animals, and humans.

-(ii) Fungi are the most destructive pathogens of plants and play a central role in the development of plant pathology as a discipline.
+- (ii) Oomycetes are among the most diverse and widespread group of parasites in terrestrial and aquatic habitats.
+Parasitic lifestyles occur throughout the oomycete phylogeny, with hosts ranging from plants, invertebrates, and vertebrates to fungi, algae, and other microbes. - (iii) Fungi and oomycetes are the most destructive pathogens of plants and play a central role in the development of plant pathology as a discipline.

-- Modern trends in classification, phylogeny and affinities and position of fungi in modern systematic. - General account, structure organisation, ultrastructure of fungal cell, distinctive features - ✤ Basic patterns of sexuality, heterothallism, parasexuality - Diversity of somatic, reproductive and fruiting structures and life cycle patterns in different groups of fungi- Myxomycotina, Mastigomycotina (with special reference to sex hormones), Zygomycotina, Ascomycotina (with special emphasis on ascocarps and methods of dispersal), Basidiomycotina (with special on fruiting structures and methods of spore dispersal), Deuteromycotina (with special emphasis on sporulating structures and conidial ontogeny) - Saccharomyces cerevisiae- a model to study fungal genetics and molecular biology - ✤ Mycorrhiza-Types and agricultural importance - ✤ Fungi as animal & insect parasites, mycoses of vertebrate types - Lichen general account and economic importance; interactions of phycobionts and mycobionts
+- Modern trends in classification, phylogeny and affinities and position of fungi in modern systematic. - General account, structure organisation, ultrastructure of fungal cell, distinctive features - Basic patterns of sexuality, heterothallism, parasexuality, Mycoviruses. - Diversity of somatic, reproductive and fruiting structures and life cycle patterns in different groups of fungi- Myxomycotina, Mastigomycotina (with special reference to sex hormones), Zygomycotina, Ascomycotina (with special emphasis on ascocarps and methods of dispersal), Basidiomycotina (with special emphasis on fruiting structures and methods of spore dispersal), Deuteromycotina (with special emphasis on sporulating structures and conidial ontogeny). - Saccharomyces cerevisiae- a model to study fungal genetics and molecular biology. - Mycorrhiza-Types and agricultural importance. - Fungi as animal & insect parasites, mycoses of vertebrate types. - Lichen general account and economic importance; interactions of phycobionts and mycobionts. - Oomycete diversity in various ecological habitats; evolutionary relationships- phylogeny & affinities with respect to its position as a separate kingdom of life.
+Oomycete genetics and genomics- Brief idea about genetic resources available and their uses.

-221 105: Plant Virology & Bacteriology
+Departmental 4: PLANT VIRUSES & BACTERIA (50 MARKS)

-Course outcome: Upon successful completion of this course the student will be able to -Understand the general structure and functions of the prokaryote, microbial growth and different microbial growth controlling factors and about the different types of culture media, the role of microorganisms in food and pharmaceutical industry, their sources, methods of disinfection, sterilization and preservation of food and pharmaceutical formulations.

--Understand the microbial genetics and the different diseases caused by the plant bacteria and their control.

--Understand the architecture of viruses, their classification and the methods used in their study, general replication strategies of viruses, their intricate interaction between viruses and host cells.

--Comprehend the role of viruses in improvement of the plant resistant against the plant viruses, and ways of preventing/management of the viral infections.

--Comprehend the plant viruses that can be used as tools to study biological processes, such as cloning vectors and for gene transfer.

--Comprehend the different assay and purification techniques of the plant viruses.
+Course outcome: Upon successful completion of this course the student will be able to

+- -Understand the general structure and functions of the prokaryote, microbial growth and different microbial growth controlling factors and about the different types of culture media, the role of microorganisms in food and pharmaceutical industry, their sources, methods of disinfection, sterilization and preservation of food and pharmaceutical formulations. - -Understand the microbial genetics and the different diseases caused by the plant bacteria and their control. - -Understand the architecture of viruses, their classification and the methods used in their study, general replication strategies of viruses, their intricate interaction between viruses and host cells. - -Comprehend the role of viruses in improvement of the plant resistant against the plant viruses, and ways of preventing/management of the viral infections. - -Comprehend the plant viruses that can be used as tools to study biological processes, such as cloning vectors and for gene transfer. - -Comprehend the different assay and purification techniques of the plant viruses.